seco560/bookbot/README.md

 # bookbot
-BookBot is my first project for BootDev!
+BookBot is my first [Boot.dev](https://www.boot.dev) project!
 Actually that is not fully true, I partially completed the PokeDex Project, but I got stuck on caching.
 Now I'm grinding until I'm happy enough to back to that.